icemanmelting/search-engine-clj/README.md

 This search engine allows the usage of multiple devices to run the searches on the documents.
 Currently 2 different search engines are supported.

 1 - Regex - Simple regex mapping of the documents, ran on the cpu;
-2 - OpenCL - Search mapping running agains all compatible devices on the server.
+2 - OpenCL - Search mapping running against all compatible devices on the server.

 The regex engine is a simple regex comparison running for each document at a time.
 Meanwhile, the OpenCL engine, splits the workload, and runs each document against a single work unit on a single device.
 It scales to the next device if the number of documents is bigger than a single device can handle at once.

-Currently, if the number of documents is bigger than the sum of all the workgroups in all devices, not all documents will get searched, the recursive algorithm, needs to be implemented still.
+Currently, if the number of documents is bigger than the sum of all the workgroups in all devices, not all documents will get searched, the recursive algorithm,needs to be implemented still.

 # Sessions